-In the high variance case, helpful context may be lost in a limited sample.
+\myparagraph{High variance.} In this case, helpful context may be lost in a limited sample.
 This phenomenon may explain why increasing the size of the context sample tends to improve model performance.
 However, the improvements are slight, suggesting an exponential scaling of data demands, similar to those noted by \cite{sutton2019bitter}. \myparagraph{Low variance.} CTA can easily become unsolvable for \emph{low-variance} or, in the extreme case, \emph{degenerate columns}. \begin{example*} Consider a column $C_d$ such that